-The submission portal will be available on April 1, 2019 at EasternState.org/art.
-Please write your proposal in advance and plan to submit it in one sitting.
-Our third-party online portal may not allow applicants to save an application and return to it later.
+The submission portal will be available on April 1, 2020 at EasternState.org/art.
+Please draft your answers to the following questions in advance and plan to submit your proposal in one sitting.
+The submission portal we use does not allow applicants to save an application and return to it later.